COSC3020/brute-force-sorting-noahvogt1/README.md

 The runtime complexity of the algorithm is $O(N * N!)$, this is because you will run through every permutation of the list at worst case and $O(N * N!/2)$ on average case which is still $O(N * N!)$.
 The extra N multiplied is because inside every permutation, you run over the whole list to check if it is sorted or not, doing this provides an extra N complexity.
 The best case for me would be a list that is already sorted because it would pass the first test to see if it is sorted.
+The best case complexity would be $O(N)$ because it would run through the list once to check if it is sorted.
 The worst case is when the list is in reverse order and would produce an N! runtime.
 This would become more of a probability if I were to randomly generate permutations, this is because at any given time there is a $1/{N * N!}$ chance of finding the correct list.
 This is hard to translate to a complexity but it would hopefully be about $O(N * N!)$.
+This does not technically provide a sure chance of finding the proper sorted list because it is always a possibility - no matter how improbable - that it never sorts.
+For example, if you flip a coin it has a 50% chance of being heads; however, maybe you flip the coin 100 times but it lands on tails every time.
+Even though this is highly improbable, it is still possible to go on forever.